Other People Giving Away Free Books is NOT Ruining Your Ability to Sell Your Own

 In the Beginning …

 Then, as should happen to any writer who wants to make money from their work, I learned differently.
 I realized I need to be edited.
 I need someone else to point out my mistakes or where I can improve (gasp!)
 This doesn’t mean I go along with everything an editor says about my work.
-However, I’m now far more open to the process and accept it as part of properly doing business.
+However, I’m now far more open to the process and accept it as part of doing business properly.

 Trustrum dot COM SEO / Marketing Advice for the Day — Free Books / Product: